Lionsberg/lionsberg-wiki/Lionsberg Legislative Branch.md

-# Legislative Branch
+# Lionsberg Legislative Branch

-At the highest level of abstraction, with strict focus on the wellbeing and development of the [[Whole]], is the Lionsberg [[General Assembly]].
+At the highest level of abstraction, with strict focus on the wellbeing and development of the [[Whole]], is the [[Lionsberg General Assembly]].

 The Lionsberg General Assembly is composed of wise representatives nominated to the General Assembly by the members of the [[Domain Assemblies]].